-It might have been a few months since you’ve been out for a ride and given the current unusual circumstances we find ourselves in, you may now be itching to get out on your bike.
-But if it’s been a while there’s a few things to do before you pull it out from the back of the garage and just hop on.
+With warmer weather on the horizon, there’s no better excuse to dust off your bike and get outside.
+It might have been a few months since you’ve been out for a ride, so now you’re itching to get back in the saddle.
+But if it’s been a while, there are a few things to do before you pull it out from the back of the garage and just hop on.

 Bikes that don’t get much TLC can soon throw up problems on even short rides.
-In some cases it can be unsafe to ride.
+In some cases, it can be unsafe to ride.
 A safe bike is a happy bike and so it is always worth doing a quick safety check before any sort of ride.
 Plus, by keeping on top of preventative maintenance, you will avoid expensive bills further down the line or, putting the emergency services under any more pressure because of a nasty tumble.

-Here are a few basics for returning riders as well as a few top tips for longer-term bike care.
+Here are a few basics for returning riders as well as a few top tips for longer-term bike care:

 Tyre inflation is equally important.
 If your tyres are flat, then you risk damaging them if they collide with something and you won’t be able to ride as quickly and efficiently.
 By keeping a track pump in the same place as you store your bike, you will easily be able to give the tyres a top-up of air.
 The handy pressure gauge will show you if your bike tyres need some extra inflation, plus you’ll be able to match the recommended PSI on the side of the tyre more accurately.

-Chain, cassette, cogs – essentially anything that moves!
+Chain, cassette, and cogs

 The issue with metal moving parts is seizing, especially if your bike has been left standing for a while.
-This is where a quick wipe with an old cloth and touch of bike spray can make life easier (a 400ml Muc Off MO-94 Bike Spray or some WD40 will do the job.
+This is where a quick wipe with an old cloth and a touch of bike spray can make life easier – a Muc Off MO-94 Bike Spray or some WD40 will do the job.

 Get all the cleaning equipment you’ll need with a Muc Off 8-in-1 bike cleaning kit, which includes brushes and sponges for a more accurate and long-lasting clean.